Our Leadership Team

 - Us: We will confirm if you have been selected or not for the position between 1-7 working days after the interview.

-- You: Accept the role, sign the contract, pay your membership and start your onboarding process.
+- You: Accept the role, sign the contract, pay your membership fee and start your onboarding process.

 - Us: Plan a personalised onboarding process depending on your role and skills.

-Our 58 volunteers are based in 9 countries including: Italy, Belgium, France, The Netherlands, Ireland, Denmark, Sweden, Germany and Georgia.
+Our 67 volunteers are based in 13 countries including: Italy, Belgium, France, The Netherlands, Sweden, Germany, Austria, Turkey, Spain, United States of America, Poland, Portugal, and Georgia.

 The Co-Founders of Eduxo are: